pipcat/kobo/README.md

 http://pip.cat/khd
 * Contains all metazoa patches from firmware 3.8.0 until last one.
 * User register/login to manage your own hacks.

+## autopatch-khd
+Mod of AutoPatch to be used with KHD website.